MySQL - Handling Duplicates

-Use INSERT IGNORE rather than INSERT.
-If a record doesn't duplicate an existing record, MySQL inserts it as usual.
-If the record is a duplicate, the IGNORE keyword tells MySQL to discard it silently without generating an error.
+Use the INSERT IGNORE command rather than the INSERT command.
+If a record doesn't duplicate an existing record, then MySQL inserts it as usual.
+If the record is a duplicate, then the IGNORE keyword tells MySQL to discard it silently without generating an error.

-Following example does not error out and same time it will not insert duplicate records.
+The following example does not error out and at the same time it will not insert duplicate records as well.

 mysql> INSERT IGNORE INTO person_tbl (last_name, first_name) -> VALUES( 'Jay', 'Thomas'); Query OK, 1 row affected (0.00 sec) mysql> INSERT IGNORE INTO person_tbl (last_name, first_name) -> VALUES( 'Jay', 'Thomas'); Query OK, 0 rows affected (0.00 sec)

-Use REPLACE rather than INSERT.
-If the record is new, it's inserted just as with INSERT.
-If it's a duplicate, the new record replaces the old one:
+Use the REPLACE command rather than the INSERT command.
+If the record is new, it is inserted just as with INSERT.
+If it is a duplicate, the new record replaces the old one.

 mysql> REPLACE INTO person_tbl (last_name, first_name) -> VALUES( 'Ajay', 'Kumar'); Query OK, 1 row affected (0.00 sec) mysql> REPLACE INTO person_tbl (last_name, first_name) -> VALUES( 'Ajay', 'Kumar'); Query OK, 2 rows affected (0.00 sec)

-INSERT IGNORE and REPLACE should be chosen according to the duplicate-handling behavior you want to effect.
-INSERT IGNORE keeps the first of a set of duplicated records and discards the rest.
-REPLACE keeps the last of a set of duplicates and erase out any earlier ones.
+The INSERT IGNORE and REPLACE commands should be chosen as per the duplicate-handling behavior you want to effect.
+The INSERT IGNORE command keeps the first set of the duplicated records and discards the remaining.
+The REPLACE command keeps the last set of duplicates and erases out any earlier ones.

 Another way to enforce uniqueness is to add a UNIQUE index rather than a PRIMARY KEY to a table.